 This a youtube video that i found for you maybe you’ll like it and find it helpful!

-It’s good to get those squishy gel inserts for your high heels too, they make walking in heels a much more comfortable experience.posted almost 3 years ago
+It’s good to get those squishy gel inserts for your high heels too, they make walking in heels a much more comfortable experience.posted about 3 years ago

 Imagine that a string is pulling the top of your head towards the ceiling — Tuck your tummy in — Shoulders back — Place feet one foot in front of the other as you walk [you don’t want to look as though you have something between your thighs] — And practice at home!!
 I even practice in front of a mirror after buying new shoes to ensure I don’t look ridiculous!